SAP-archive/jenkins-pipelayer/USAGE.md

 ## Known limitations

- - Pipeline keyword `jobDsl` is called, therefore you cannot cummulate multiple time the generation step within the same job
+ - Pipeline keyword `jobDsl` is called, therefore you cannot cummulate multiple time the generation step within the same job For instance, if you call `generateMultiPipeline` before `generateJobs`, only jobs generated with `generateJobs` will remain
  - Don't execute these methods on a docker.
 A jenkins workspace must exist.
 This lib uses `writeFile` pipeline keyword
  - There is a `jobDsl` limitation regarding the update of jobs.
 If the job is running at high frequency (every time a build stops, a new one starts) you might need to disable it in order to update it with jobdsl
  - When adding a multi-choice parameter to a properties file for a pipeline, be sure to DOUBLE escape the \n: